dgroomes/stackoverflow-look-back/README.md

     * Wait for a second (not sure why it's so slow)
     * A popup will show up letting you know that the action should have already been executed.
 Check the console logs!
       The votes data should have been scraped and saved to Chrome storage.
-1. IN PROGRESS Expand the post data
+1. Expand the post data
     * Go to the [Stack Exchange Data Explorer](https://data.stackexchange.com/stackoverflow/query/new)
         * If not logged in, then log in and navigate back to the original page.
     * Repeat the earlier steps to open the extension entry
     * The same popup will appear.
 The post data should have been expanded and saved into Chrome storage.
+    * Additionally, a new tab will open.
+Follow the next instructions to generate the HTML.
-1. TODO Generate HTML
+1. Generate a static HTML document from the posts data
+    * You should be on the new tab that was automatically opened
+    * A file download will appear!
+This is the final result.
+Save it somewhere easily accessible.

 Follow these instructions to run the tool the manual way.
 It requires more steps: